Surface Finish

 Glossy protective film for bright colors and strong product shelf presence.

-Gloss laminated packaging cartons and sample cards with reflective highlights and rich printed color
+Gloss film laminated Nova packaging cartons with reflective product labels

 Use